hemeac/kiwiTechTree/README.md

 ## Making Alternate History 1.10.1
 Shuffled the tech nodes and cost rebalancing.
 Nerfed the descent stage as ISP too high for liquid fuel engine.
 Convert the engines to hydrolox/methalox if CryoEngines/CryoTanksMethalox installed (currently does not have methalox RealPlume support, not high priority).
 Colony modules have RTGs installed if decaying rtg patch installed with NFE.
 Added a MAH System Upgrade in-line with Mk3 Spaceplane Upgrade System. **If Kerbalism with FeatureRadiation is installed: Adds small radiation emitted from RTGs; If FeatureScience is installed: Adds lab science group and custom HDD values.**

+## MandatoryRCS 1.8
+Ensured that the patches in MandatoryRCS does not move my RCS patches to incorrect tiers.
+They show up at the same level, so should remain compatible.

 ## The Martian 1.10.1.2
 Shuffled the tech nodes.
 Stripped out the in-built support for Methalox engines, but have added in Hydrolox and Methalox support if Cryo Engines, CryoTanksMethalox are installed, respectively.
 Unlike other cryo engines, these engines maintain their kerolox support as well.
 Part upgrades are mostly through the Mk4 Ares System Upgrade, outside of the solar battery and engines (as usual). **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to cockpits.**